 Things I can do BEFORE a violent incident…

-1. Identify a neighbor I can tell about the violence and ask them to call the police if they hear a disturbance at my house.
+1. Identify a neighbor I can tell about the violence and ask them to call the police if they hear or see a disturbance at my house.

 2. Devise a code word or signal to use with family, friends, or neighbors when I need them to call the police.